 “She stood eating soup in her overgrown garden, looking up at stars she could not name.”

-We don’t get a full picture of them but by using their writing styles (seen in the lists and the letter etc.) We get a wide view into the characters and their personalities.
+Despite this the characters that are told are really brilliantly written; we don’t get a full picture of them but by using their writing styles (seen in the lists and the letter etc) we get a wide view into the characters and their personalities.
 The ending is ironic but if you’ve read the start of the book you wouldn’t expect anything else.

 Ps.
 This quote probably sums up my review in one line; “Man or Mango is a joy to read for anyone wanting to go a step beyond the obvious.”